dotnet/docs/docs/core/run-time-config/garbage-collector.md

 - Specifies whether to *affinitize* garbage collection threads with processors.
 To affinitize a GC thread means that it can only run on its specific CPU.
 A heap is created for each GC thread.
 - Applies to server garbage collection only.
-- Default: Affinitize garbage collection threads with processors (`false`).
+- Default: Affinitize garbage collection threads with processors.
+This is equivalent to setting the value to `false`.

 | | Setting name | Values | Version introduced |
 | - | - | - | - |